everloste/Decorum/desc.md

 Implementation progress: work in progress

 ### Firefly Lantern
-A lantern that attracts fireflies.
+A special type of lantern that attracts fireflies!
+The amount of fireflies depends on the time of day, with the best time for firefly viewing being around midnight.

+Recipe unlocks with an iron ingot.

 Implementation progress: Prototype